MarounGrey-Notes/Tech-Interview-Preparation/README.md

 ### How do you normally propagate status updates to your managers and stakeholders?

 -----------------------------------------------------------------------------------------
 # Answers to Technical Questions for Web Developers

 ### What do you do if you can't work out a coding issue by yourself?
+If I cannot solve a coding issue by myself, I typically consult documentation, search online resources, and collaborate with colleagues or online communities to find a solution.
+I believe that asking for help is an essential part of problem-solving and leads to better outcomes in software development.

 ### How would you typically go about a creating a web app?
+To create a web app, you need to define the requirements, design the user interface, choose a technology stack, develop the app, test and debug it, deploy it, and maintain and update it.
+It requires technical and creative skills, attention to detail, and a focus on user experience

 ### If there is a bug causing the issues on a web page, how would you troubleshoot?
+To troubleshoot a bug causing issues on a web page, I would reproduce the issue, inspect the code using browser developer tools, check the console for errors, use debugging tools, test fixes, and refactor the code if necessary.
+It requires technical skills, attention to detail, and persistence to identify and fix the issue.

 ### What is the difference between framework and the library?
 A framework and a library are both tools that make the development process more efficient.
 A library is a collection of pre-written code or modules that developers can use in their projects.Examples of popular libraries include React, jQuery, and Bootstrap.
 A framework, on the other hand, is a pre-defined architecture that provides a structure for building applications.Examples of popular frameworks include Ruby on Rails, Django, and AngularJS.